FelixFern/FelixFern/README.md

 ### Hi there 👋
-I'm Felix Fernando, now studying in Institut Teknologi Bandung as an Undergraduate Student on Faculty Of Mathematics and Natural Sciences.
+I'm Felix Fernando, an Undergraduate Student of Institut Teknologi Bandung, Faculty Of Mathematics and Natural Sciences.
 - 🌱 I’m currently learning Python
 - 📫 How to reach me: https://www.linkedin.com/in/felix-fernando-8974061b9/